 How to view customer cart in WooCommerce

-This article will let you know how to view customer cart in your WooCommerce store.
-If you’re using WooCommerce to run your online store, you may have noticed it isn’t possible to find the cart content of your WooCommerce customers cart.
+This article will show you how to view your WooCommerce customer carts.
+If you’re using WooCommerce to run your online store, you may have noticed it isn’t possible to find the cart content of your WooCommerce customer’s cart.

-Sometimes shop owners want to know things like how many items a particular customer has in their cart or what their total value is without having to contact and ask the customer itself.
-This information can prove useful for shop owners around understanding shopping and product recommendations, or just trying to track their customer shopping habits.
+Sometimes, shop owners want to know how many items a particular customer has in their cart or their total value without having to contact and ask the customer themselves.
+This information can prove helpful for shop owners in understanding shopping and product recommendations or just tracking their customers’ shopping habits.

 Why you might want to see the WooCommerce customer cart

-• View of live customer data for troubleshooting problems with your customers.
-When trying to help a customer with a purchase the last thing you want is to be left in the dark about what’s going on on their side or if they have actually added the product to the WooCommerce cart.
-By being able to view another customer’s cart, you can make sure that the purchase goes as smoothly as possible and that your customers are kept happy throughout the process.
+• View live customer data to troubleshoot problems with your customers.
+When trying to help a customer with a purchase, the last thing you want is to be left in the dark about what’s going on on their side or whether they have added the product to the WooCommerce cart.
+By viewing another customer’s cart, you can ensure that the purchase goes as smoothly as possible and that your customers are kept happy throughout the process.

 • Abandoned cart tracking and improvement (WooCommerce abandoned cart recovery).
 Abandoned carts in WooCommerce are a big issue.
-There are many WooCommerce plugins and Woocommerce itself has a solution, but it’s not always working as expected.
-This is why you want to see a customer’s cart so that you can better understand why they abandon it and how to recover it.
+There are many WooCommerce plugins, and Woocommerce itself has a solution, but it does not always work as expected.
+This is why you want to see a customer’s cart to understand better why they abandoned it and how to recover it.

 woocommerce view customer cart

 By default, WooCommerce stores cart data in the WooCommerce database.
 This is not done by creating a custom database table for each customer.
-Different information about the cart is stored by WooCommerce in different ways.
-Some data is stored in the $woocommerce object like data about session, cart info, subtotal, etc. Also, the woocommerce_sessions table in the WooCommerce database stores customer session data that contains the cart content.
-But for our tutorial, we will not need to know all of these details as we are going to use the Users Insights cart feature to view customer cart items.
+WooCommerce stores different information about the cart in different ways.
+Some data is stored in the $woocommerce object, like data about sessions, cart info, subtotal, etc. Also, the woocommerce_sessions table in the WooCommerce database stores customer session data that contains the cart content.
+However, we will not need to know all these details for our tutorial as we will use the Users Insights cart feature to view customer cart items.

-To view the customer cart in WooCommerce, you can go to the Users Insights plugin page and click on any of the customers in the user table.
-This will open the customer profile page and if that specific customer has any item in their cart it should be listed under the activity section of the profile.
+To view the customer cart in WooCommerce, go to the Users Insights plugin page and click on any customers in the user table.
+This will open the customer profile page, and if that specific customer has any item in their cart, it should be listed under the activity section of the profile.

-This section allows shop owners and shop managers to view the number of items in a customer’s cart (cart count), as well as the total cost of those items (cart total), before proceeding to checkout.
-Just make sure that you have the “item in cart” section marked as shown in the profile settings section.
-This setting should be active by default but you can choose whether to have it shown or hidden on your WooCommerce customer dashboard.
+This section allows shop owners and managers to view the number of items in a customer’s cart (cart count) and the total cost of those items (cart total) before proceeding to checkout.
+Just make sure that the “item in cart” section is marked as shown in the profile settings section.
+This setting should be active by default, but you can choose whether to have it shown or hidden on your WooCommerce customer dashboard.

 woocommerce view customer cart

-To find a specific user’s cart, you can search for that specific customer by using the Users Insights smart filters.
-You can search users by their email address, date registered, last activity, purchased products, or any of the available filters and fields.
+To find a specific user’s cart, you can use the Users Insights smart filters to search for that customer.
+You can search users by email address, date registered, last activity, purchased products, or any available filters and fields.

 woocommerce view specific customer cart